-During 2020, the directors recommended the payment of a final net dividend of €1,500,000 which was paid in February 2020.
+In 2021, the directors recommended the payment of a final net dividend of €1,500,000 which was paid in February 2021.

-There were no other particular important events affecting the company which occurred after the reporting date other than those mentioned elsewhere in the Directors' report.
+There were no other particular important events affecting the company which occurred after the reporting date other than those mentioned in the Directors' report.